oberien/refunct-tas/docs/project-structure.md

 ## Tool

-The tool parses the config file `Config.toml`, injects the library into the game on Windows (must be done with `LD_PRELOAD` manually on Linux), reads the rebo script file (defaulting to `main.re` if none was passed) and sends it to the in-game lib.
+The tool injects the library into the game on Windows (must be done with `LD_PRELOAD` manually on Linux), reads the rebo script file (defaulting to `main.re` if none was passed) and sends it to the in-game lib.
 In the `config` mod we parse the config.